telkheir/DNS-exercises/README.md

 <h1>DNS Exercises: Local Cache, A-Records, and CNAMES</h1>

 The purpose of this tutorial is to gain an understanding of some of the workings of DNS through concepts like A-records and CNAME records.
-We will also explore our local DNS cache and roothairs.
+We will also explore our local DNS cache and root hints.
 This project was a follow up to the <a href = "https://github.com/telkheir/implementing-active-directory">implementing Active Directory in Azure</a> tutorial.

 <h2>Environments and Technologies Used</h2>